Top Things to See in Barcelona

 Casa Batlló and the Manzana de la Discòrdia

-The Manzana de la Discòrdia (Apple of Discord) on Passeig de Gràcia is so called for its row of astonishing but utterly uncomplementary buildings by the three most famous Moderniste architects—Domènech i Montaner, Puig i Cadafalch, and Gaudí.
+The Manzana de la Discòrdia (Apple of Discord) on Passeig de Gràcia is so called for its row of astonishing but vastly different buildings by the three most famous Moderniste architects—Domènech i Montaner, Puig i Cadafalch, and Gaudí.
 Of the three, Gaudí’s Casa Batlló, with its undulating roof, multicolor facade, and skull-and-bones balconies, is the most remarkable.

 Gaudí’s Sagrada Família

 The city’s best-known landmark, Gaudí’s soaring still-unfinished Temple Expiatori de la Sagrada Família (Expiatory Temple of the Holy Family) draws lines of visitors around the block.
-With the completion of the interior in the fall of 2010, the lofty nave and transept have become the city’s premier sight.
+With the completion of the interior in 2010, the lofty nave and transept have become the city’s premier sight.